 - Select the exterior wall you want to move.
-All attached walls will stretch along with it when you move it. - 3.
+All attached walls will stretch along with it when you move it. - 2.
+Hover your pointer over the center grip to display the Move cursor. - 3.
 Click and drag the wall to resize the wall layout, then release your mouse button.